zACIID/Battleship/docs/api-docs.md

 {
     "username": "",
     "email": "",

-    // This is "Base" if a normal registration is happening,
-    // "Base", "Moderator" if a mod is creating another mod "roles": [],
+    "roles": [],
     "password": ""

-    // The rest of user fields are default
 }
+// Rest of the fields are defaults, so they are not to be provided
 ```

 #### Response body